ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

   <img src="/img/2019-10-15-Monitoring-serverless-apps-on-AWS/xray.png" width="10%" height="10%">
 </div>

-Xray helps us understand the behaviour of our system and thus allows us to analyze the performance of specific parts.
+Xray helps us understand the behavior of our system and thus allows us to analyze the performance of specific parts.
 It does this by visualizing the flow and dividing the flow into traces and segments.
 A trace is actually build up from multiple segments.